Charge Induction in Metals and Non-metals

 • Bi-Directional

-So, the basic difference between the two is that, Unidirectional can give information only about magnitude while Bi-directional can tell direction as well as magnitude.
+So, the basic difference between the two is that Unidirectional can give information only about magnitude, while Bi-directional can tell direction as well as magnitude.

 2. Conversion to Ammeter

-The purpose of an Ammeter is also to measure current but the range for current measurement is much higher.
+The purpose of an Ammeter is also to measure current, but the range for current measurement is much higher.

-What happens because of this ?
+What happens because of this?

-• This helps us to measure a larger current, resulting in increase in the range of the galvanometer
+• This helps us to measure a larger current, resulting in an increase in the range of the galvanometer

-How to calculate this ‘I ?
+How to calculate this ‘I‘?

 3. Conversion to Voltmeter